-The Berkshire Public Health Alliance is collaboration among 22 Berkshire Communities who have signed an Inter-Municipal Agreement to provide professional public health services and programs for the Member communities.
-The mission of the Alliance is to improve the delivery of public health services and thereby improve the overall health and well-being of Berkshire County residents.
-The Alliance was established and is supported by the District Incentive Grant Program offered by the Massachusetts Department of Public Health.
-It was established in the fall of 2011 by the 22 Berkshire municipalities of Adams, Alford, Becket, Clarksburg, Dalton, Egremont, Florida, Great Barrington, Hancock, Lanesborough, Mt.
+The Berkshire Public Health Alliance is supported by funding from the Massachusetts Department of Public Health and user fees.
+The Alliance was established in the fall of 2011 by the 22 Berkshire municipalities of Adams, Alford, Becket, Clarksburg, Dalton, Egremont, Florida, Great Barrington, Hancock, Lanesborough, Mt.
 Washington, New Marlborough, North Adams, Peru, Richmond, Sandisfield, Savoy, Sheffield, Washington, West Stockbridge, Williamstown, and Windsor.
-The Berkshire Regional Planning Commission serves as the Host Agency (fiduciary agent) for the alliance.
-Initial Alliance efforts have concentrated on providing inspectional services and public health nursing services to member municipalities.

 Public Health Nursing Services

-The Public Health Nursing program seeks to provide member communities with access to comprehensive, professional Public Health Nursing services.
-The Public Health Nursing provides wellness programming, flu clinics, disease screenings and disease investigations for those who are challenged by location, mobility, and income.
-The nurses are promoting the wellbeing of the community and creating partnership to prevent disease, reducing the effects of chronic diseases, lowering premature death rates and improving quality of life for many.
-In addition the nurse monitor the MAVEN (Massachusetts virtual epidemiologic network) reporting that municipalities are required to conduct.
+The Public Health Nursing program provides member communities and others with access to comprehensive, professional Public Health Nursing services.
+Alliance Public Health Nursing provides wellness programming, flu and other vaccination clinics, isolation and quarantine management, TB treatment, disease screenings and disease investigations for those who are challenged by location, mobility, and income.
+The nurses promote the wellbeing of the community and create partnerships to prevent disease, reduce the effects of chronic diseases, lower premature death rates, and improve quality of life for everyone.
+In addition, the nurses monitor the MAVEN (Massachusetts virtual epidemiologic network) reporting that municipalities are required to use daily.

-The Berkshire Public Health Alliance is coordinating the Berkshire Opioid Abuse Prevention Collaborative.
-With funding support provided by the Massachusetts Department of Public Health the Berkshire Opioid Abuse Prevention Collaborative will develop and implement local policies, practices, systems and environmental changes to prevent the misuse or abuse of opioids, prevent or reduce unintentional deaths and non-fatal hospital events associated with opioid poisonings and increase the capacity of municipalities to deal with the growing problem.
+The Berkshire Public Health Alliance coordinates this initiative for Berkshire County with support from county cities and towns and service agencies.
+With funding support provided by the Massachusetts Department of Public Health, the state legislature, and additional sources, BOAPC has developed and implemented local policies, practices, systems and environmental changes to prevent the misuse of substances, prevent or reduce unintentional deaths and non-fatal hospital poisonings associated with substance use disorders and increase the capacity of municipalities to deal with this growing problem.
+Home – BOAPC

 LOOKING FOR LOCAL SERVICES TO START YOU, OR SOMEONE YOU CARE ABOUT, ON THE ROAD TO RECOVERY?
 CLICK HERE